 In my search for indie craft fairs to apply for (or shop at!), I decided just to make a collection of all the ones I find, since they're still more rare than not.
 Stitch Rock, unfortunately, takes place in Florida, but I love its tag line: "bringing back old school crafting technique with new school flare."
 Black Sheep, also in Florida, also has a good one: "Be there or knit a granny square."

 I could possibly attend something like the Detroit Urban Craft Fair--I'm thinking about driving-distance destinations with either relatives to visit or cool kid-friendly tourist stuff to do.
-That's how the St. Louis Rock-n-Roll Craft Show fits in, too, since they have a zoo, their hands-on science museum has animatronic dinosaurs, and on New Year's Eve we lost our beloved cat Hillary in the parking lot of the Container Store there, so we could always go look for her some more.
+That's how the St. Louis Rock-n-Roll Craft Show fits in, too, since they have a zoo and their hands-on science museum has animatronic dinosaurs.

 And so you don't think that I haven't been reading real, live books this week, here are two I've been working my way through while drinking coffee or nursing: Bend-the-Rules Sewing: The Essential Guide to a Whole New Way to Sew